stratumn/agent/packages/tmpop-explorer/README.md

 ### Properties

 * `remote`: the address used to contact the Indigo Node (mandatory).
-* `mount`: the mountpoint for the indigo explorer in your routing scheme (mandatory if included as a route).
+* `mount`: the mountpoint for the tmpop explorer in your routing scheme (mandatory if included as a route).

 ## Development (`src`, `lib` and the build process)

 **NOTE:** The source code for the component is in `src`.
 A transpiled CommonJS version (generated with Babel) is available in `lib` for use with node.js, browserify and webpack.
 A UMD bundle is also built to `lib`, which can be included without the need for any build system.

-To build, watch and serve the examples (which will also watch the component source), run `npm start`.
-If you just want to watch changes to `src` and rebuild `lib`, run `npm run watch` (this is useful if you are working with `npm link`).

 ## License